Dyastin-0/mrps/README.md

 # MRPS

-`mrps` is a HTTP->HTTPS reverse proxy server with TCP proxy capabilities through `Let's Encrypt` using [certmagic](https://github.com/caddyserver/certmagic).
+`mrps` is a HTTP->HTTPS reverse proxy server with TCP proxy capabilities.
+Built with `Let's Encrypt` using [certmagic](https://github.com/caddyserver/certmagic).

 ## Features